madpiano/2019-432/homework/README.md

 ## Grading

 Homework assignments are graded by the teaching assistants, using a rubric and answer sketch developed together with Dr. Love.
 We aim to return your grade on each homework to you within 7 days of the assignment's deadline.
+Each Homework assignment is weighted equally in determining your final Homework grade in the course.

 ### Grading Errors